 Where does your work exist?
 Are there particular places that are key to the argument, mood, or context of your writing?
 Is the place a character?
 What is a scene, and where does it happen?
 How do you write about things that can seem abstract—capitalism, say, or modernism—in ways that make them part of your narrative?

-How do you bring entities beyond the human into your narrative—from processes like erosion or cell division to animals like jellyfish or an element like copper?
-How do you express technical information within a narrative, and make the other-than-human world compelling to readers?
+How do you bring entities beyond the living into your narrative—from processes like erosion or an element like copper?
+How do you express technical information within a narrative, and make it compelling to readers?

 Friday: Endings

-How do you close your book?
-How do you publish it when it does have an ending?
+How do you know when to end your story?
 Today we talk about writing endings, and what comes after—including guest talks from publishers & agents.